-Limber is an application operated by Limber, a company (société par actions simplifiée) incorporated and existing under French law, with a shared capital of 185,872 euros, having its registered office at 47, rue Marcel Dassault, Boulogne-Billancourt (92100 France), registered with the Commercial and Companies’ Registry of Nanterre, France under number 809 554 132 and intercommunity VAT number FR 76809554132 (the “Service Provider”).
+Limber is an application operated by Limber, a company (société par actions simplifiée) incorporated and existing under French law, with a shared capital of 185 872 euros, having its registered office at 47, rue Marcel Dassault, Boulogne-Billancourt (92100 France), registered with the Commercial and Companies’ Registry of Nanterre, France under number 809 554 132 and intra-community VAT number FR 76809554132 (the “Service Provider”).

-– The centralized management of various social platforms (the “Platform(s)”);
+– The centralised management of various social platforms (the “Platform(s)”);

 – The reformatting content and text generation on these Platforms; and

 – The analysis of the performance of the content and the campaigns carried out.

 The present Terms and Conditions of Sale (the “Contract”) apply, without restriction nor reserve, to the exclusion of all other terms, to the supply of the Services aforesaid.

 In a situation where the Client is not a professional within the meaning of the French Consumer Code (code de la consommation), the provisions of the Article 12 apply.

 The Client acknowledges that he has the legal capacity needed to subscribe to the Services aforesaid and declares to have acknowledged the present Terms and Conditions of Sale and accept them by checking the corresponding box before the ordering online procedure.

 The French version of the present Terms and Conditions of Sale https://www.limber.io/conditions-utilisation, prevails over the English version particularly in case of doubt, differences of interpretation, information not clearly specified or if the French version and its translation contradict one another.

 The purpose of the Contract is to define the terms and conditions applicable to the access to the Application and the Services purchased by the Client.